fredericodes/mushin/README.md

 A cross-platform files encryption (AES-256) application.

-Encrypt your files safely by using a private password key.
+The files are encrypted safely by a securely generated private key.

-Decrypt your files by using the private password key to view the encrypted files.
+It can be then decrypted by using the same private key to view the encrypted files.

 ## Benefits of using file encryption?